pragmatrix/CrossUI/README.md

 ## Future

-* Create an API and test-runner for user interface components, animations and gesture recognizers which are real-time-testable.
+* Create an API and test-runner for user interface components, animations and gesture recognizers which are instant testable.

 ## Contributions